seanbreckenridge/google_takeout_parser/README.md

 results = list(cached_merge_takeouts([Path("/full/path/to/Takeout-1599315526"), Path("/full/path/to/Takeout-1634971143")]))
 ```

-If you don't want to cache the results, can do something custom by directly using the `merge_events` functions:
+If you don't want to cache the results, can do something custom by directly using the `merge_events` function:

 ```python
 from pathlib import Path